pivorodrigues/devopstips/acsa.md

 - CloudWatch can monitor most of AWS as well as your applications that run on AWS.

-- CloudWatch with EC2 will monitor events every 5 minutes by default.
+- CloudWatch with EC2 will monitor events **every 5 minutes by default**.

 - You can have 1 minute intervals by turning on detailed monitoring.

-- You can create CloudWatch alarms which trigger notifications.
+- You can create CloudWatch alarms with trigger notifications.

 - Cloudwatch is all about performance.
 CloudTrail is all about auditing.